-The ESOP was established by the Board in 2000 and amended and restated effective January 1, 2015, and January 1, 2017, to enable employees of MCAN to purchase Common Shares of the Corporation in a convenient and systematic manner and to encourage continued long-term employee interest in the operation, growth and development of the Corporation.
+The ESOP was established by the Board in 2000 and amended and restated effective January 1, 2015, and January 1, 2017, to enable employees of MCAN to purchase Common Shares in a convenient and systematic manner and to encourage continued long-term employee interest in the operation, growth and development of the Corporation.
 Participation in the ESOP is voluntary.
-A participating employee may contribute no more than 6% and no less than 1% of his or her annual salary into the ESOP and MCAN will contribute 50% of the employee's contribution, up to a maximum of 3% of the employee's base salary.
+A participating employee may contribute no more than 6% and no less than 1% of their annual salary into the ESOP and MCAN will contribute 50% of the employee's contribution, up to a maximum of 3% of the employee's base salary.
 Contributions are used to acquire Common Shares on the open market.
-Effective January 1, 2017, a participating employee may elect to hold all or part of the Common Shares acquired with any contribution in a tax-free savings account in the form prescribed by MCAN (the "Group TFSA").
+A participating employee may elect to hold all or part of the Common Shares acquired with any contribution in a tax-free savings account in the form prescribed by MCAN (the "Group TFSA").
 The ESOP is administered by Computershare and Computershare has been appointed by MCAN to act as trustee for the Group TFSA.

 For purposes of the ESOP, Common Shares acquired with an employee's contribution vest immediately.
 Two withdrawals or transfers of Common Shares are permitted in a calendar year.
 A third withdrawal or transfer results in a suspension of MCAN's future contributions to the employee's plan for a period of twelve months.
-Under the terms of the ESOP prior to January 1, 2017, Common Shares acquired with MCAN's contribution to the ESOP vested on November 30th of the year in which the Common Shares were acquired.
-Unvested Common Shares could not be withdrawn or transferred until November 30th of each year.
-Effective January 1, 2017, Common Shares acquired with MCAN's contributions to the ESOP vest immediately and are treated in the same manner as employee contributions.
+Common Shares acquired with MCAN's contributions to the ESOP vest immediately and are treated in the same manner as employee contributions.